-- include a justification of any new equipment or facilities requested as part of the project. - Describe the role of industry stakeholders in the Project Team - This section should also include relevant, previous work efforts, demonstrated success, and how these enable the applicant to achieve the project objectives. - Describe the time commitment of the key team members to support the project. - Attach one-page resumes for key participating team members as an appendix.
-Resumes do not count toward the page limit.
-Multipage resumes are not allowed. - Attach letters of commitment from all Subrecipient/third party cost share providers as an appendix.
-Letters of commitment do not count toward the page limit. - Attach any letters of support from partners/end users as an appendix (1 page maximum per letter).
-Letters of support do not count toward the page limit. - For multi-organizational or multi-investigator projects, describe succinctly: - The roles and the work to be performed by each PI and Key Participant; - Business agreements between the applicant and each PI and Key Participant; - How the various efforts will be integrated and managed; - Process for making decisions on scientific/technical direction; - Publication arrangements; - Intellectual Property issues; and - Communication plans iii.
+This section should also include relevant, previous work efforts, demonstrated innovations, and how these enable the applicant to achieve the project objectives.
+Describe the time commitment of the key team members to support the project.
+Attach one-page resumes for key participating team members as an appendix.
+Resumes do not count towards the page limit.
+Multi-page resumes are not allowed.
+Describe the technical services to be provided by DOE/NNSA FFRDCs, if applicable.
+Attach letters of commitment from all Subrecipient/third party cost share providers as an appendix.
+Letters of commitment do not count towards the page limit.
+Attach any letters of support from partners/end users as an appendix (1 page maximum per letter).
+Letters of support do not count towards the page limit.
+For multi-organizational or multi-investigator projects, describe succinctly: The roles and the work to be performed by each PI and Key Participant; Business agreements between the applicant and each PI and Key Participant; How the various efforts will be integrated and managed; Process for making decisions on scientific/technical direction; Publication arrangements; o Intellectual Property issues; and o Communication plans Market Transformation Plan: The applicant should provide a market transformation plan, including the following: Identification of target market, competitors, and distribution channels for proposed technology along with known or perceived barriers to market penetration, including a mitigation plan o Identification of a product development and/or service plan, commercialization timeline, financing, product marketing, legal/regulatory considerations including intellectual property, infrastructure requirements, data dissemination, U.S. manufacturing plan etc., and product distribution.
+Technical/Financial Data Sheet requested.
+The baseline, interim, and final targets must be provided relative to the Applicant's proposed process.
+I see the see see to share shares.

+iii.
 Statement of Project Objectives

 Applicants are required to complete a Statement of Project Objectives (SOPO).
 A SOPO template is available on EERE Exchange at https://eere-Exchange.energy.gov/.
-The SOPO, including the Milestone Table, must not exceed 12 pages when printed using standard 8.5 x 11 paper with 1" margins (top, bottom, left, and right) with font not smaller than 12 point.
-Save the SOPO in a single Microsoft Word file using the following convention for the title "ControlNumber LeadOrganization SOPO".
+The SOPO, including the Milestone Table, must be written for printing using standard 8.5 x 11 paper with 1" margins (top, bottom, left, and right) with font not smaller than 12 point.
+Save the SOPO in a single Microsoft Word file using the following convention for the title "ControlNumber_LeadOrganization_SOPO".